department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/ask-users-for/dates.md

 ---
 layout: pattern
-permalink: /patterns/forms/dates
+permalink: /patterns/ask-users-for/dates
-has-parent: /patterns/forms/
+sub-section: ask-users-for
 title: Dates
-intro-text: "The current implementation for collecting dates on VA.gov forms."
+intro-text: "Use this pattern to collect dates from a user."
 status: use-deployed
 anchors:
-  - anchor: When to use this pattern
   - anchor: Usage
+  - anchor: How to design and build
-  - anchor: Error message templates for dates
+  - anchor: Content considerations
 ---

+## Usage

-## When to use this pattern
+### When to use this pattern

 Follow this pattern whenever you need users to provide a date on a form.

 Dates you may need users to provide include:
 - Dates a user knows, like a date of birth or marriage
-- Dates a user can approximate , like February 2021
+- Dates a user can approximate, like February 2021
 - Date ranges, like service history dates

 ### Dates a user knows